Corporate Governance

 As non-monetary remuneration, Executive Directors are provided stock compensation as non-monetary remuneration constituting the performance-linked remuneration portion, using medium- to long-term ESG numerical targets as performance indicators. for the purpose of motivating them to make contributions to an improvement of medium- to long-term performance and corporate value, and sharing profit awareness with shareholders.

-Based on the performance-linked stock compensation plan approved at the 170th General Meeting of Shareholders, Executive Directors shall be granted stock compensation points each year equivalent to one-third of their performance-linked remuneration portion, which accounts for 30% of the total remuneration, in the event their achievement rate of performance indicators is 100%, and receive Company shares, etc. through the BIP trust, in proportion to the points accumulated, when they retire.
+Based on the performance-linked stock compensation plan approved at the 170th Annual General Meeting of Shareholders, Out of 35% of the performance-linked compensation, Executive Directors receive points as stock compensation equivalent to 15% of total remuneration, which represents performance-linked remuneration portion, if they achieve 100% of the performance indicators each year, and receive Company shares, etc. through the BIP trust, in proportion to the points accumulated, when they retire.

 3. Matters concerning Resolution by the General Meeting of Shareholders about Remuneration for Directors and Statutory Auditors

-At the 175th Annual General Meeting of Shareholders held on June 29, 2023, it was resolved to revise the maximum amount of remuneration for Directors from 500 million yen per annum (including 40 million yen per annum for Outside Directors) to 500 million yen per annum (including 80 million yen per annum for Outside Directors).
-(The number of Directors immediately following the conclusion of the said General Meeting of Shareholders was 11, including four Outside Directors.
-Director remuneration does not include any employee salary.
+At the 175th Annual General Meeting of Shareholders held on June 29, 2023, a resolution was adopted to amend the maximum amount of remuneration for Directors of ¥500 million per annum (including the maximum ¥40 million per annum for Outside Directors) to the maximum amount of ¥500 million per annum for Directors (including a maximum of ¥80 million for Outside Directors).
+Director remuneration does not include the employee salaries of Directors who concurrently serve as employees.
+The number of Directors at the conclusion of the said Annual General Meeting of Shareholders was 11 (including 4 Outside Directors).

-The maximum amount of remuneration for Statutory Auditors was resolved at the 169th Annual General Meeting of Shareholders held on June 29, 2017 to be 80 million yen per annum.
-The number of Statutory Auditors at the conclusion of the said General Meeting of Shareholders was 4.
+Taking into consideration the stock split of common stock effective January 1, 2024, the number of shares to be granted and delivered per point has been adjusted.
+The maximum amount of remuneration for Statutory Auditors was resolved at the 169th Annual General Meeting of Shareholders held on June 29, 2017 to be ¥80 million per annum.
+The number of Statutory Auditors at the conclusion of the said Annual General Meeting of Shareholders was 4.

 4. Policy on Determination of Remuneration for Individual Directors

-1. 1) Determination Method of Policy on Determining Remuneration for Individual Directors
+1. 1) Method of determination of the policy on determination of remuneration for individual Directors

 2. 2) Summary of the Determination Policy